Josh Lowe Preview, Player Props: Rays vs. Guardians

 Josh Lowe At The Plate

-- In 45 games this year (42.5%), Lowe has picked up an RBI, and in 16 of those games (15.1%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- In 45 games this year (41.7%), Lowe has picked up an RBI, and in 16 of those games (14.8%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 48 games this season, with multiple runs nine times.
+- He has scored in 48 games this year (44.4%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.